DDriggs00/mavlinkinterface/docs/active/move3d.md

 # move3d( throttleX, throttleY, throttleZ, time, execMode \<optional> )

-Move the drone in a given direction and power level for *time* seconds
+This function moves the drone in 3 dimensions in a given direction for a specified period of time.

 ## Parameters